tytydraco/yessleep/out/I_am_a_PI_for_the_Vatican_After_my_Last_Case_I_Will_Never_Sleep_the_Same_Again.md

 I was given a nice bonus of $50,000 for my work in Gussing and still keep in touch to make sure Father Otto is doing alright.
 I have also been able to sleep at night much easier, avoiding any encounters with Belphegor, even though I sometimes dream of that book and what could have been.

 I still wonder about three things.
 First why only take one amethyst if Belphegor was so fond of them?
-Secondly, who moved Father Otto and the bodies of those deceased monks.
-Finally, what did Belphegor mean by this has been far longer than anyone has known.
+Secondly, who moved Father Otto and the bodies of those deceased monks?
+Finally, what did Belphegor mean by this game has been going on for far longer than anyone has known?

 I still don’t know exactly why I stayed after this, I believe it was my curiosity.
 I want to know what happens next and figure out why those poor monks had to die.
 As for why I’m writing this let’s say it’s to get the truth out there, there are forces beyond our comprehension at work, and those monks deserve the truth to be spread.
 Even though they said it was a carbon monoxide leak I know what truly happened at the monastery in Gussing.